 - Check outdates if possible on state prison websites.
 Be in the writing for the long haul if the inmate is going to be held another couple of years.

 - Assure the inmate you will not write a couple of letters, then disappear.
 This is a real downer for an inmate.

-- Be forthcoming about marital status.
+- Be up front about marital status.
 Many inmates are happy someone helps make their day a bit better.
 And they appreciate the honesty.

 - If you correspond with an inmate held in the state you live in, they will ask you to visit.
 Be aware of this before writing.